jiaweiXu1029/jiaweiXu1029.github.io/_pages/about.md

 My research goal is to develop vision models with stronger **semantic reasoning ability**, **multimodal perception capability**, and **generalization ability** for complex real-world scenarios.

-I have published research papers in **CVPR, Neural Networks, IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), and IEEE Transactions on Visualization and Computer Graphics (TVC)**.
+I have published research papers in **CVPR, Neural Networks, IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), and TVC**.